 No other city in the world could call itself ‘The Home of Football’ and offer weekend tours under that name.
 But Sheffield has every right.
-While the modern-day fan thinks of this South Yorkshire hub as the home of two underachieving clubs – both Sheffield Wednesday and their opponents in the Steel City derby, Sheffield United, garnered nearly all their silverware before the war – there’s much more to soccer here than that.
+While the modern-day fan thinks of this South Yorkshire hub as the home of two recently relegated clubs – both Sheffield Wednesday and their opponents in the Steel City derby, Sheffield United, garnered nearly all their silverware before the war – there’s much more to soccer here than that.

 A city of historic football firsts, Sheffield was where free-kicks, corners, throw-ins and even headers were first devised.
 Sheffield United were football’s first United, originally as a cricket team.